 Raising financial support is a difficult hurdle.
 Talking to your pastor and church missions committee and hearing their encouragement may help you develop a more positive attitude for support raising.

 Raising support is just another step to getting to where you believe the Lord wants you.
-Talking about needs and asking for support is a difficult thing.
+Talking about needs and asking for support can be a tricky thing.
 But then, speaking about Christ to the lost can be just as difficult.
-So support raising may be one way of helping you develop an ability to talk about something difficult with someone who may or may not be positive in their response.
+Support-raising may be one way of helping you develop an ability to talk about something difficult with someone who may or may not be positive in their response.

 Answer from Dale Pugh, International Coordinator of World International Mission.
 Dale, who served long-term in Mexico, authored How to Survive on the Mission Field.
 Chapter six is entitled "Support from Home Base."